On the cohomology of Fano varieties and the Springer correspondence: Introduction

 As a byproduct one obtains formulas for the Poincare polynomials (denoted by $h_j^{(n)}(q)$ in the text) of stalks of IC sheaves of certain nilpotent orbits in the symmetric space case.
 In the classical case these stalks are given by Kostka--Foulkes polynomials.
 Thus, the polynomials $h_j^{(n)}(q)$ can be regarded as symmetric space analogues of Kostka--Foulkes polynomials.
 The appendix of Stanton gives an explicit formula for the $h_j^{(n)}(q)$ and also proves some interesting recursive formulas for them.

 The proof of the theorem makes use of Springer theory for symmetric spaces which was initiated in \cite{CVX}.
-In particular, it can be seen as a concrete example of a general strategy to compute the cohomology of Hessenberg varieties using the Fourier transform.
+In particular, it can be seen as a concrete example of a general strategy to compute the cohomology of Hessenberg varieties \cite{GKM} ($\Fano {i}$ is a special case of a Hessenberg variety) using the Fourier transform.
 In \cite{CVX} we primarily worked with the symmetric pair $(\mathrm{SL}(N),\mathrm{SO}(N))$ in the case when $N$ is odd.
 As an application of our theory we computed the cohomology of Fano varieties of $k$-planes in the complete intersection of two quadrics in an even dimensional projective space~\cite[Theorem 8.1]{CVX}.
 In the even dimensional case the answer is considerably simpler than in the case of odd dimensional projective space we treat here.
 In the even dimensional case the cohomology turns out to be Hodge-Tate.

 We briefly explain the idea of the proof of the theorem: